Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Discussion

-There are however two exceptions, the post-RGB object, J045555.15-712112.3 and the post-AGB object, J052519.48-705410.0.
-In these two, the disk is estimated to be older than the shell.
-For J045555.15-712112.3, a change in the value of Y for the outer shell, impacts the overall model fit to the observed SED.
-The nature of this object is ambiguous; it may be a YSO (\S\,\ref{J045555.15}).
-The post-AGB star, J052519.48-705410.0 has been classified as a Cepheid (Soszy\'nski, 2008) and a RV Tauri variable (van Aarle et al. 2011).
+The post-AGB star, J052519.48-705410.0 has been classified as a Cepheid \citep{soszynski2008} and a RV Tauri variable \citep{aarle2011}.
 The variable nature of this object is also evidenced by the difference between the IRAC and WISE (ALLWISE) fluxes (\S\,\ref{J052519.48}).
-The disk being older than the shell is consistent with the RV Tauri classification of the object (Waters et al. 1993).
-In RV Tauri systems, the hot dust is believed to be related to the presence of a companion and maybe the remnant of a phase of high mass loss in the past or rapid mass transfer during Roche lobe overflow.
-The outer shell is usually related to more recent mass-loss history (Van Winckel et al. 1999; Waters et al. 1993).
+The disk being older than the shell is consistent with the RV Tauri classification of the object \citep{waters1993}.
+In RV Tauri systems, the hot dust is believed to be related to the presence of a companion and may be the remnant of a phase of high mass loss in the past or rapid mass transfer during Roche lobe overflow.
+The outer shell is usually related to more recent mass-loss history \citep{vanwinckel1999, waters1993}.